 School Mental Health and Addiction Counsellors

-The CDSBEO employs two secondary school mental health and addiction counselors who spend one day per week in each of our secondary schools.
+The CDSBEO employs four school Mental Health and Addiction Counsellors – two at the elementary level and two at the secondary level.
 Their role is to provide short-term counseling for students struggling with mental health and addiction concerns, as well as supporting students currently on wait lists for external agency support programs.